artem-zinnatullin/RxJava/docs/Transforming-Observables.md

 **ReactiveX documentation:** [http://reactivex.io/documentation/operators/scan.html](http://reactivex.io/documentation/operators/scan.html)

-Applies the given `io.reactivex.functions.BiFunction` to a seed value and the first item emitted by a reactive source, then feeds the result of that function application along with the second item emitted by the reactive source into the same function, and so on until all items have been emitted by the reactive source, emitting each intermediate result.
+Applies the given `io.reactivex.rxjava3.functions.BiFunction` to a seed value and the first item emitted by a reactive source, then feeds the result of that function application along with the second item emitted by the reactive source into the same function, and so on until all items have been emitted by the reactive source, emitting each intermediate result.

 ### scan example